 20 N. Wacker Drive

 Program Outcomes and Information

 The information below provides snapshots of academic-related performance in the Bachelor of Science in Radiologic Science Program.
 The Program Effectiveness Data is reported annually to the JRCERT (for additional information, visit JRCERT Accredited Program Details).
 Visitors to our division website are encouraged to contact our office with any questions or requests for more information.
 The program director may be reached at (919) 966-5147.

-Our BS degree program has sustained a 100% pass rate on the American Registry of Radiologic Technologists Radiography Certification Examination since the program began in 1976.
-All students taking the examination successfully passed the exam on the first attempt with the exception of two graduates.
+Our BS degree program has sustained an overall 100% pass rate on the American Registry of Radiologic Technologists Radiography Certification Examination since the program began in 1976.
 The yearly exam score averages are consistently above the national average when compared to all radiography programs in the nation.
 In addition, our students have a 100% pass rate on the post-primary examinations they pursue related to their area of clinical specialty studied while in the program.
 Not all graduates of the program complete the national certification examination due to changes in career paths or moving onto graduate school.
 The data below is based on the graduates who took the examination.

 Kudos to our graduates on their success rate with national certification!
 These graduates have earned these scores with no examination preparation beyond their coursework and clinical experiences completed during the program.
 The program curriculum and learning outcomes for each course build a foundation of content knowledge and application strategies that allow the students to be highly successful not only on the certification examinations, but in their careers and graduate school education.